mohsinalimat/InstagramHomeFeedClone/README.md

 2) Dynamic Cell height of UICollectionViewCell.
 3) Using Parse to fetch objects.
 4) Proper MVC pattern.
+5) Design UITabBar similar to that of Instagram.

 ![simulator screen shot - iphone 8 plus - 2018-02-17 at 11 56 06](https://user-images.githubusercontent.com/21070922/36338596-95c7a116-13d9-11e8-84fe-99f938034834.png)